2026 Senior Living Symposium

 Mike Rambarose, President & CEO, Whitney Center

 Residents are not only recipients of services but essential partners in shaping strong, responsive aging services organizations.
-This moderated panel brings together senior leaders to explore how meaningful partnership strengthens governance, decision-making, organizational culture, and mission alignment.
+This moderated panel explores how meaningful partnership strengthens governance, decision-making, organizational culture, and mission alignment.

 Learning Objectives